Heading to the gym after work for a quick workout? Out for a morning walk with the dogs? Being active is good for physical and mental health.

-Here are some tips for fueling your workout without sabotaging the calorie-burning effort of exercise.
+If you are working out to maintain or promote weight loss, here are some tips for fueling your workout without sabotaging the calorie-burning effort of exercise.

 The Morning Workout

 A low-intensity morning workout — such as a walk, bike ride, yoga or round of golf — requires very little fuel.
 Concentrate on hydration and a small carbohydrate-rich snack, such as 16 ounces of water and a mini-bagel or a 100-calorie granola bar.
 That will give you enough energy to compensate for an overnight fast without loading up on calories.
 After your workout, eat a smart breakfast of quality carbohydrates and protein.
-This can be a hard-cooked egg, a slice of whole-grain toast and 100-percent fruit juice, or oatmeal with berries and fat-free milk.
+This can be a hard-cooked egg, a slice of whole-grain toast and 100% fruit juice, or oatmeal with berries and fat-free milk.

 In the Evening